 - pay your full SSAF upfront to Swinburne each teaching period and accrue no SA-HELP debt for this teaching period.

-You can pay by logging in to My Financials.
+You can pay by logging in to My Finances.
 View your Statement of Account to check the amount and choose your preferred payment method.